007akk/time-table-app/README.md

 django REST api which finds routine of a particular day on a particular slot

 days and slot parameters entered through url dispatcher

+#please add the sample of url which would work